It would be nice to know what that oddly shaped bar weighs so you can keep an accurate log of your training.

 They raised handles also make the lift significantly easier than the flush handles that are prone to making the bar tip forward or back if you don’t have it gripped directly in the center.

-Rogue’s trap bars are a huge 89″ long.
+Rogue’s hex bars are a huge 89″ long.
 That’s 7’5″.
 They made them so long to make them “rackable”, ie: fit on a 48″ wide power rack properly so you can load weight plates freely.

+On the lighter end, see Titan’s hex bar at 44 lbs.
+Other companies sell one that’s virtually identical to it, with small differences in measurements.
 As you can see, they use round tubing throughout, not the 1.5″ square tubing that Rogue does.

 Nevertheless, we call it a type of specialty deadlift bar, not a squat bar, because of the way you reach down and grab the bar off the floor rather than having it rest on your upper back.